 Power, polynomial, rational, and trigonometric functions, limits, continuity, Intermediate Value Theorem, Extreme Value Theorem, derivatives, Mean Value Theorem, L'Hôpital's Rule, applications of derivatives, and antiderivatives.
 Graphing calculators will be used in exploring concepts covered and in applications.
 (Offered in Fall Semester.)

-Credits: 3 Prerequisites: MA 122 with a minimum grade of "C", or precalculus (or equivalent) in high school with a minimum
+Credits: 3 Prerequisites: MA 122 with a minimum grade of "C", or precalculus (or equivalent) in high school with a minimum grade of "A", or permission of instructor.

 MA206 - Calculus II